 High-Value Detainee Interrogation Group

-The director of the HIG is an FBI representative and is assisted by two deputies—one from the DoD and the other from the CIA.
-Full-time HIG members are augmented by part-time HIG-trained professionals from U.S. Intelligence Community agencies.
+The director of the HIG is an FBI representative and has two deputies—one from the DoD and the other from the CIA.
+The HIG is staffed by trained professionals from across the U.S. Intelligence Community.

-Though the HIG is administered by the FBI, it is a multiagency organization whose principal function is intelligence gathering—not law enforcement—and it is subject to oversight through the National Security Council, Department of Justice, and Congress.
-However, the actions of HIG teams are carefully documented, evidence is preserved in the event of a criminal prosecution, and its members are prepared to testify in court if necessary.
+Though the HIG is administered by the FBI, it is a multi-agency organization whose principal function is intelligence gathering—not law enforcement.
+The HIG is subject to oversight by the National Security Council, Department of Justice, and Congress.

-The HIG deploys expert Mobile Interrogation Teams (MITs) to collect intelligence that will prevent terrorist attacks and protect national security.
-Since the HIG’s creation, MITs have been deployed both within the United States and abroad.
-Deployment teams generally consist of a team leader, interrogators, analysts, subject matter experts, linguists, and other personnel as needed.
-HIG interrogators are chosen for—among other attributes—their extensive interviewing and interrogation experience and their willingness to adapt to evolving interrogation techniques based on the latest scientific research.
+The HIG deploys expert Mobile Interrogation Teams to collect intelligence that will protect national security.
+The teams have deployed both within the United States and abroad.
+Team members have extensive interviewing and interrogation experience, and they are trained based on the latest scientific research.

 HIG personnel do not engage in any unlawful interrogation practices.
-They use authorized, lawful, non-coercive techniques that are designed to elicit voluntary statements and do not involve the use of force, threats, or promises.
-For more information, read the HIG’s August 2016 Interrogation Best Practices Report, which summarizes best practices for interrogation that do not involve the use of force.
+They use authorized, lawful, non-coercive techniques that are designed to elicit voluntary statements.
+For more information, read the HIG’s Interrogation Best Practices Report, which summarizes best practices for interrogations.

-The goal of the HIG’s Research Program is to study the effectiveness of interrogation approaches and techniques by identifying and testing existing techniques, and by developing new lawful techniques that may be more effective.
-The HIG identifies research gaps in the interrogations field and commissions research contracts to fill those gaps.
+The HIG’s Research Program studies the effectiveness of interrogation approaches and techniques.
+HIG researchers identify and test existing techniques and develop lawful, new techniques that may be more effective.
+The HIG identifies research gaps and commissions research to fill those gaps.